kraianyn/distress/Description.md

-# Attending a course as it is now
+# Attending a course as it is without this app

 1. The student fills the registration form.
 1. The training center (TC) provides the payment info.